firebitsbr/fraud-detection-neuromorphic/reports/PROMPT_CHAT.md

 requirements.txt

-withando of execution automática
+withando of execution automatic

-5. DOCUMENTAÇÃO
+5. documentation

 Create:

 Architecture visual (ASCII + PNG)

-Explicação of as funciona o mecanismo neuromórfico
+explanation of as funciona o mechanism neuromórfico

 Diagramas of fluxo

-Explicação from the caso of uso for bancos and fintechs
+explanation from the case of uso for bancos and fintechs

  OUTRAS INSTRUÇÕES IMPORTANTES
-→ Trabalhe projeto for projeto
+→ Trabalhe project for project

-Antes of gerar todo o fortfólio, pergunte:
+Before of generate todo o fortfólio, pergunte:

-“Qual from the 10 projetos você deifja gerar primeiro?”
+“Qual from the 10 projetos você deifja generate first?”

-Depois gere to pasta inteira.
+After gere to pasta inteira.

-→ Qualidade profissional
+→ Quality profissional

 Os projetos shorldm parecer criados for um: